mcaceresb/mcaceresb.github.io/research.md

 permalink: /research/
 ---

 I am an aspiring researcher am working towards earning a PhD from Brown University.
-My fields of interest include health economics, labor economics, and industrial organization.
+My fields of interest are health economics, labor economics, and industrial organization.

 ### Publications